In a Nutshell

 Payday loans aren’t available in every state, since some state laws prohibit payday lending.
 And even in states that do allow it, payday lenders may opt out of lending thanks to statewide restrictions on payday loan interest rates and fees.

-Traditional payday loans allow multiple rollovers, exponentially increasing the total cost of the loan.
-The Consumer Financial Protection Bureau found that almost 70% of borrowers take out a second payday loan within a month of their first, and 20% take out at least 10 or more loans.
+The Consumer Financial Protection Bureau found that more than 80% of payday loans are rolled over or followed by another loan within 14 days.
 With each rollover, borrowers incur more fees and interest, which can trap them in debt.

 If you’re looking for a less-risky loan option, a payday alternative loan could be the way to go.
 Since you’re limited on how many of these loans you can get at one time, you may be less likely to find yourself stuck in an endless cycle of debt.